CareyLabVT/SmartConnectedCommunities/_pages/user_guide.md

 Importantly, `insitu_obs_fname`, `met_obs_fname`, and `inflow_file1`
 **require** two file names.
-The first is the realtime file that has not had QAQC applied (i.e, just downloaded from the sensor).
+The first is the realtime file that has not had QAQC applied (i.e,just downloaded from the sensor).
 The second is file that has QAQC applied (i.e, a file from a data repository).
 If any time periods overlap between the two files, FLARE will default the second (QAQCed) file.
 Historical data assimilation applications will use